 Due to the complexity of the driver shortage, there is no one solution.
 Below are a few marketplace responses and potential policy solutions that could reduce the driver shortage:

 • Increase Driver Pay – Just as we are experiencing now with gas prices, the natural market reaction when there is a shortage of a good or service is to increase the price.
 In this scenario, that price would be truck driver wages.
 Most carriers have been offering pay increases, coupled with a comprehensive benefits package and 401(k)/tuition reimbursement options.

 • Decrease Time on the Road – Increasing time at home and decreasing time on the road, can take so many of those “lifestyle” issues out of the equation.
-With the LTL hub & spoke system and increased distribution centers, this makes LTL more desirable by decreasing the average length-of-haul and keeping our truckers more localized.
+With the LTL hub & spoke system and increased distribution centers, make LTL more desirable by decreasing the average length of haul and keeping our truckers more localized.

 • Lower Regulated Driving Age – The 18-20-year-old group has the highest rate of unemployment of any age bracket.
 Having the age minimum of a commercial truck driver set at 21 eliminates a large pool of competent workers from filling open positions.

 • Target Minorities, Women, and Veterans – To effectively address the driver shortage, trucking companies should look for ways to entice more women, minorities, and veterans.
 Minorities and Women are an overwhelmingly under-represented group within the trucking industry.
 Veterans is another source of “low-hanging fruit” as many are looking to transition into fulfilling careers.